 10 Questions For Indian Entrepreneur Niraj Puran Rao

-When the first episode of “The Apprentice: ONE Championship Edition” hits the airwaves on 18 March, some of the 16 candidates may get the jitters.
+When “The Apprentice: ONE Championship Edition” premieres on Netflix in 2022’s first quarter, some of the 16 candidates may get the jitters.
 But not Niraj Puran Rao.

 Rao is no stranger to reality TV.
 In fact, he’s a former winner of one of India’s most popular reality shows.
 Now, he will take his on-screen poise and compete for a one-year, US$250,000 contract to work directly under ONE Chairman and CEO Chatri Sityodtong.

 Rao holds an MBA in Sports Management from Symbiosis International University in Pune, India.
 He has also played professional soccer and tested his mettle in bodybuilding before becoming an entrepreneur.

 Ahead of the Netflix premiere, we ask the Indian entrepreneur and athlete 10 questions about his childhood inspirations, the importance of adaptability, and more.

 Niraj Puran Rao: Both of my parents were in the Indian Navy.
 After my father got recruited for the United Nations, they shifted to Israel, and I was born there.
 We stayed there for two years, and then we shifted to Pune, India.